ylyamin/RT-Thread-on-Allwinner-D1H/documentation/post.md

 ![devterm_lcd_mipi_work.jpg](https://github.com/ylyamin/RT-Thread-on-Allwinner-D1H/blob/master/documentation/Pics/devterm_lcd_mipi_work.jpg)

+## club.rt-thread.io, club.rt-thread.org

-## RT-Thread on Allwinner D1H.
+RT-Thread on Allwinner D1H.
 LCD work, USB in progress.

+This is an experimentation with the RT-Thread Operating System with the Allwinner D1H RISC-V SOC and a Collection of Bootloaders and Developer environment for programming and debugging.
+Executed at hardware such as ClockworkPi DevTerm R-01 and Sipeed Lich

 Hi all,

-I successfully build and ran RT-Thread (a small embedded OS) on the RISC-V Allwinner D1H SoC.<br>
+I successfully build and ran RT-Thread on the RISC-V Allwinner D1H SoC.
+Experimenting on [ClockworkPi DevTerm R-01](https://www.clockworkpi.com/home-devterm) device and [Sipeed Lichee RV](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html) board

+Allwinner D1H documentation very limited regarding peripherals.
+However if you enjoy brainteaser and some low-level stuff, you’re welcome.
-Experimenting on [ClockworkPi DevTerm R-01](https://www.clockworkpi.com/home-devterm) device and [Sipeed Lichee RV](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html) board.Intention was to make RT-Thread portable terminal with working display and keyboard.
+Intention was to make RT-Thread portable terminal with working display and keyboard.

 I manage to:
 - Create a working LCD MIPI DSI Display driver with frame buffer.